kb2ma/nethead/README.md

 Usage
 =====
-Must run as superuser, to run the 'send_nsca' executable.
 From a command line:

 ```
-    # python manager.py
+    $ python manager.py
 ```

 Nethead generates a log file, `nethead.log`.